 The Illinois Constitution provides that all elected officials of the Executive Branch hold office for four-year terms.
-The State's current elected constitutional officials are Governor Bruce Rauner, Lieutenant Governor Evelyn Sanguinetti, Attorney General Lisa Madigan, Secretary of State Jesse White, Comptroller Susana Mendoza and Treasurer Michael W. Frerichs.
-An election for these offices will be held on November 6, 2018.
+The State's current elected constitutional officials are Governor JB Pritzker, Lieutenant Governor Juliana Stratton, Attorney General Kwame Raoul, Secretary of State Jesse

+White, Comptroller Susana Mendoza and Treasurer Michael W. Frerichs.
+An election for these offices was held on November 6, 2018.

 The Comptroller is responsible for the maintenance of the State's fiscal accounting records.
 The Comptroller provides accounting control over the cash on hand in a specific fund or funds for which the Treasurer is accountable, control over the issuance of warrants for payments of agencies' expenditures and control to ensure that State payments do not exceed legal appropriations and available fund balances.
-The Treasurer is also responsible for ensuring that investment of State funds complies with the Public Funds Investment Act (30 ILCS 235).
+The Treasurer is also responsible for ensuring that investment of State funds complies with the Deposit of State Moneys Act (15 ILCS 520) and the Public Funds Investment Act (30 ILCS 235).

 The legislative power of the State is vested in the General Assembly, which is composed of 59 Senators and 118 members of the House of Representatives.
 Both the Senate and the House of Representatives meet in annual sessions to enact, amend or repeal laws and to adopt appropriation bills.
-Pursuant to Illinois law, the election of two-thirds of the members of the Senate and all members of the House of Representatives was held on November 8, 2016 and will be held on November 6, 2018.
+Pursuant to Illinois law, the election of two-thirds of the members of the Senate and all members of the House of Representatives was held on November 6, 2018.
 Members of the House of Representatives were elected to serve two-year terms, while members of the Senate were elected to serve two-year or four-year terms as set forth in the Illinois Constitution.

 The Judicial Branch is composed of the Supreme Court, the Appellate Courts and the Circuit Courts.
-Pursuant to Illinois law, judicial elections were held on November 8, 2016 and will be held on November 6, 2018.
+Pursuant to Illinois law, judicial elections were held on November 6, 2018.